This post was last updated on March 22, 2022.

 The reason I finally went was because I found a specific item in an online estate sale advertisement that I really wanted.
 It was an antique radio.
 It doesn’t work.
 But they can be expensive and we wanted one to use to hide our Google home device.
 Overall, it was a fun experience.
 I have come to really look forward to attending estate sales.
-They are similar to any other yard or garage sale.
-The biggest difference is that the estate sales are usually inside the house instead of the garage or driveway.
-Since the first one was pretty successful (I got the radio I wanted), I started going to estate sales quite regularly over the past year.
+They are generally similar to any other yard or garage sale.
+The biggest difference is that the estate sales are usually inside the house instead of in the front yard or garage.
+Since the first one was pretty successful (I got the radio I wanted), I have going to estate sales quite regularly over the past three years.

 #1: Estate sales aren’t always for people who have died

 When I used to think about estate sales, I assumed it was being held because someone had died.
 It felt a bit odd to be shopping in a dead person’s home and sorting through their belongings.
 Although this is sometimes true, it isn’t always the case.
 At the very first estate sale I attended, the people were older but very much alive and were working at the sale.
 They were simply downsizing.
 A lot.
 It turned out that the husband had a slightly out-of-control habit of collecting cool antique and vintage furniture items.
 This is often true for estate sales; especially if they are marketed as ‘moving sales.’